Nzha/where-is-waldo/README.md

 ## Credits

-This app was created by Aedan as part of a React and Firebase project.
+This app was created by Nzha as part of a React and Firebase project.

 ## License